 In association with Lux Scotland, ATLAS Arts & Taigh Chearsabhagh, Film Hub Scotland, HICA, The Pier, DCA and Talbot Rice

-For Where I Am, ATLAS Arts as part of its Broad Reach programme with Taigh Chearsabhagh Museum and Arts Centre, is hosting a pan-island screening of Duncan Campbell’s Turner Prize winning film It For Others 2013.
+For Where I Am ATLAS Arts as part of its Broad Reach programme with Taigh Chearsabhagh Museum and Arts Centre is hosting a pan-island screening of Duncan Campbell’s Turner Prize winning film It For Others 2013.

 In addition to the screening and to assist in placing the film in a Scottish island context you are invited to take part in a special reading group for the event.
-The suggested texts are selected to stimulate discussion on the role of the outsider and the contribution travellers made to Gaelic culture and Highland history and what the public perception of travelling communities are now.
+The suggested texts aim to stimulate discussion about modern discourse on land use and migration within the area whilst mirroring Duncan’s critic of further globalisation and historical exploitation of ‘the other’ from western society.